xacrimon/dashmap/README.md

 I will take a look as soon as I have time for it.

+That said I do not get paid (yet) to work on open-source.
+This means that my time is limited and my work here comes after my personal life.

 ## Performance

 A comprehensive benchmark suite including DashMap can be found [here](https://github.com/xacrimon/conc-map-bench).